Be a welcoming host

 Leaving one’s homeland is not a Sunday afternoon picnic.
-Bodite pozdravni gostitelj.
+Be a welcoming host.

 Having lived with several refugees or immigrants, I know that it is very difficult for them to leave their home country.
 One person or a family leaving his or her native land does so because it is just too tough to stay.
 They just cannot take it any longer and must leave.
-I have lived and worked with probably twenty people from Ethiopia, Burundi, Eritreja, Vietnam, Poland, Afganistan, itd.
-Leaving one’s homeland is not a Sunday afternoon picnic – it is very difficult because of several challenges: learning a new language, adjusting to cultural differences, having little or no money, learning a new legal system, facing possible religious or racial prejudice, finding a job, itd.
-But these people are willing to put up with all this because of the impossible alternative of not leaving.
+In my efforts to be a welcoming host, I have lived and worked with probably twenty people from Ethiopia, Burundi, Eritrea, Vietnam, Poland, Afghanistan, etc. Leaving one’s homeland is not a Sunday afternoon picnic – it is very difficult because of several challenges: learning a new language, adjusting to cultural differences, having little or no money, learning a new legal system, facing possible religious or racial prejudice, finding a job, etc. But these people are willing to put up with all this because of the impossible alternative of not leaving.

 Working with refugees or immigrants taught me the value of a simple life

 Several advantages attend to working with refugees or immigrants.
 I have learned more the value of a simple life, that much of what we think is so important just really does not matter.
 Enjoying a simpler life has made it easier to put my faith more in God’s providence and goodness, not in the material or preoccupations of this world.
 This also allows me to give more money to charity because I do not spend it on what is worthless.
 Another lesson I have learned is to be more open to learning about the world.
 It’s a big world; there is much to learn about this temporary home.
 And that is exciting because it is from God.
 The beauty and goodness and intimacy of God is better known and lived as we experience more of God’s creative activity.